Breasts are the same in men and women until puberty. During sexual maturity, a woman’s breast tissue grows in size and amount.

 When radiologists look at your mammogram, breast tissue will show up as black and white.
 Glandular and dense connective tissue will show up white on a mammogram because X-rays don’t pass through as easily.
 This is why it’s called dense tissue.

-X-rays pass through fatty tissue easier, show it shows up black and is considered less dense.
+X-rays pass through fatty tissue easier, so it shows up black and is considered less dense.
 You have dense breasts if your mammogram shows more white than black.

 |BI-RADS Composition Category||Breast tissue description||Ability to detect cancer|